 Your organisation is required to make all necessary arrangements to allow the evaluation and surveillance activities to take place.
+This includes but is not limited to providing access to: Locations, Personnel (including Contractors and Sub-contractors) as well as Equipment, and Product.

 Your Client Manager will be responsible for scheduling each assessment.
-BSI will develop an Assessment Plan in consultation with you, prior to each assessment.
+An Assessment Plan will be developed in consultation with you, prior to each assessment.

-BSI will provide you with the opportunity to book and pay for any associated travel and accommodation costs.
+Your contract provides details of BSI fees and charges for audit and travel, as well as ancillary costs.
+BSI will provide you with the opportunity to book and pay for any associated travel and accommodation to reduce costs.